sapphirepp/sapphirepp/doc/examples/scattering.md

 Often we parametrize the physical setup with some runtime parameter.
 Since it is setup dependent what these parameters are, they have to be specified by the user.
-The PhysicalProperties class allows for this.
+The @vfpref{PhysicalProperties} class allows for this.
 It uses the @dealii concept of a @dealref{ParameterHandler}, for more details see ...

-The PhysicalProperties class consists of **public** variables for the user defined runtime parameter, a default constructor and tho functions to **delcare** and **parse** the parameter from the parameter file.
+The @vfpref{PhysicalProperties} class consists of **public** variables for the user defined runtime parameter, a default constructor and tho functions to **delcare** and **parse** the parameter from the parameter file.
 In this example, we have two parameter that we want to specify, the scattering frequency
 $\nu$ and the initial value of the expansion coefficients, $f_{lms,0}$.
 We will